kkemizinha/devexp-assessment/README.md

 **Step 4.
 API Server Updates Message Status**
    - If Webhook Server acknowledges: Updates status to `delivered`.
-   - If failed or not acknowledged: Updates status to `failed`.
+   - If it fails or is not acknowledged, update the status to `failed.`

 ---